jgome284/microservices-ping-pong/README.md

 ![Ping-Pong!](imgs/Ping-Pong.png)

+### Production

 To launch the production application, run `docker compose up` in the cli.
 This should default to the production deployment configuration in `compose.yaml`.
 There are some improvements, however, that can be made - hint, hint... handling user input more elegantly, something the Producer service will wait for indefinately.
 So far, the only way to provide user input to this service is to run the [`docker attach [OPTIONS] CONTAINER`](https://docs.docker.com/engine/reference/commandline/attach/) command.
+For `CONTAINER` apply the container ID for the producer service that is running.
+You can run the `docker ps` command to view this information for the containers that are currently running.

 Think you've got what it takes?
 Take development into your own hands, improve on what these microservices offer for production! (⌐■_■)